 Drafting in Takahiro Yamada on bass in 2003, Z was born.
 The band swiftly set about establishing itself a reputation as one of the underground scene’s most compelling live acts.
 Support slots with the likes of Keiji Haino, Lungfish, The Evens and Medications followed and they even found themselves playing with Damo Suzuki along the way.
 Often augmenting their line-up with additional drummers and guitarists, Z gigs are always intense but never predictable.

 In March 2006 the band released its debut album Mikabe on their own Grok Plastique imprint in Japan to critical acclaim.
-With its first pressing sold out, Mikabe has already sent shock waves around the Japanese underground with its combination of free-form jazz and explosive intensity.
+Mikabe has already sent shock waves around the Japanese underground with its combination of free-form jazz and explosive intensity.
 Its six tracks feature singer and multi-instrumentalist Jun Nemoto delivering an impassioned, caustic take on Japanese society over a cacophony that grooves menacingly.
 If Pharoah Sanders had jammed with late-period Black Flag it may have sounded like this.

 絶塔 (2012, Grok Plastique/Throat)